jessicaribeiro/github_issues/README.md

 and GitHub GraphQL API.
 The data is obtained from [Github React](https://github.com/reactjs/reactjs.org/issues) using the [Github GraphQL API](https://docs.github.com/en/graphql), and it allows users to see a list of Github issues and filter this list by issue State (Open/Close).

+Used [GraphQL API Explored](https://docs.github.com/en/graphql/overview/explorer) to see Schema and run Queries.

 ## Project Set-up
 For security reasons and to avoid exposing sensitive data, the NEXT_PUBLIC_GITHUB_ACCESS_TOKEN is set in a .env.local file, so to run the project locally you have to: